Nicotine Replacement Therapy for Quitting Tobacco

 - A skin rash at the location of the patch.
 This may be a reaction either to the sticky backing on the patch or to the nicotine.
 People with sensitive skin or allergies to adhesive should not use the patch.
 Moving the patch to a different part of your body or using a nonprescription antihistamine cream, ointment, or gel (such as Benadryl) may relieve some of the discomfort.

 - Sleep problems when using a 24-hour patch, such as having trouble sleeping or having especially vivid dreams.
 This is because your brain isn't used to getting nicotine when you are sleeping.
-Removing the patch after 8 p.m. may help decrease this side effect.
+Removing the patch a few hours before you go to sleep may help reduce this side effect.
 If the sleep problem is a nicotine withdrawal symptom, not a side effect, removing the patch may not help.
 Talk with your doctor if you have sleep problems.

 Side effects of nicotine inhalers may include: